jaya-dev2/at-web/README.md

 # Project Setup

-To run the Stripe server locally:
+To run the server locally:

 1. Navigate to the server folder:
    ```bash